 To delete a repository from Altium Concord Pro's Version Control service, click the Remove control () associated with that repository, on the VCS page of Concord Pro's browser interface.

-External repositories can be deleted, irrespective of whether or not they contain any projects.
+External repositories can be deleted (disconnected), irrespective of whether or not they contain any projects.
 Local repositories on the other hand (those created internally through Altium Concord Pro's Version Control service) can not be deleted if they contain one or more projects.
-You will be alerted to this, and should remove the projects first before being able to proceed with deletion.
+You will be alerted to this, and should remove the projects first before being able to proceed with the deletion.

 Even then, if a local repository has no projects, it will not actually be deleted, but rather moved to an archive directory (\ProgramData\Altium\ConcordProData\RepositoryDumps, for a default Altium Concord Pro installation).
 The repository will be contained within a Dump file, in the format <UniqueID>_<ProjectName>.dump (e.g. 775f6c22-b9a1-468c-9f1f-4f217bb3be6b_Central Design Repository.dump).